Staff & Board

 Heather Hook began working with the Kenny Family through community events in 2010 and became the Executive Director of The Kenny Family Foundation in 2012.
 Prior to the Kenny Family Foundation Heather worked in Training and Operations in organizations targeting Human Resources and Sales Development.

-Bernard Kenny’s (Bernie) name is recognized locally as the patriarch who brought ShopRites to Delaware in 1995, but is renowned statewide for his unwavering loyalty serving the community.
+Bernard Kenny’s (Bernie) name is recognized locally as the patriarch who brought ShopRites to Delaware in 1995, but is renowned statewide for his legacy of unwavering loyalty serving the community.

-Bernie’s belief is when you find your passion and work brings you joy, you will succeed.
-Bernie has over 70 years in the grocery business, starting as a young man stocking shelves.
+Bernie’s belief was when you find your passion and work brings you joy, you will succeed.
+Bernie put over 70 years of his life into the grocery business, starting as a young man stocking shelves.
 His commitment to excellence propelled him to the level Senior VP of Pathmark before taking ownership of the Stanton ShopRite in Delaware.
 Bernie served the United States with the Screaming Eagles for the 101st Airborne Division.
 Inspired by knowledge, he took every opportunity to study and expand his education, mastering programs at Cornell and Harvard.
-Bernie passed the store franchise management to his children in 2012, but he continues to follow his passion for food, family and his community.
+Bernie passed the store franchise management to his children in 2012, but he continued to follow his passion for food, family and his community until his passing.

 Bernie has been recognized by the Wakefern Corporation for his leadership, Kind to Kids for his support for foster children, 21st Century for his philanthropy, and The Delaware National Guard for his devotion to our military.
-He is a devout Catholic and is a vibrant member of the St. Mary of the Assumption congregation.
+He was a devout Catholic and vibrant member of the St. Mary of the Assumption congregation.

-Bernie and his wife Peg live in Hockessin, Delaware.
-He divides his time enjoying his 14 grandchildren and 6 great-grandchildren or you will likely see him in his leisure time at one of the six Kenny Family ShopRite stores, continuing to cultivate and inspire associates and managers to be community leaders.
+Bernie divided his time time enjoying his 14 grandchildren and 6 great-grandchildren but it wasn’t uncommon to spot him in his “leisure time” at one of the six Kenny Family ShopRite stores!

 Bill is a Certified Public Accountant and has been in public accounting his entire career.
 Bill is the managing partner of the accounting firm Bacheler & Company, a regional firm serving clients in Delaware, New Jersey and Pennsylvania.